dfds/dojo/workshops/docker-deep-dive/katas/7/kata/README.md

 `docker-compose down`<br/>

 Just to explain: <br/>
-`docker-compose down:` - instructs the docker-compose CLI to parse & destroy all resources created based on thecontents of the docker-compose.yaml in the current directory.
+`docker-compose down:` - instructs the docker-compose CLI to parse & destroy all resources created based on the contents of the docker-compose.yaml in the current directory.

 ## Want to help make our training material better?
  * Want to **log an issue** or **request a new kata**?
-Feel free to visit our [GitHub site](https://github.com/dfds/ded-dojo/issues).
+Feel free to visit our [GitHub site](https://github.com/dfds/dojo/issues).